 - Master of Science and Master of Art

 Great!
 You can study in English in beautiful Austria, what else should you know before searching for the right university?
-Education in Austria is not expensive and considered to be one of the cheapest in Europe, but it is not a case for many English programs, especially a Bachelor’s degree.
+Education in Austria is not expensive and considered to be one of the cheapest in Europe, but it is not the case for many English programs, especially a Bachelor’s degree.
+Here is the list of Bachelor and Master titles available in Austria:

 Cost of English undergraduate and postgraduate programs in Austria